kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

 ## Code-Along

-We're going to create a simple _command-line_ program that allows us to perform CRUD in a MongoDB database called `mongoose-crud` over a collection called `people`, and display JSON data back in the console.
+We're going to create a simple _command-line_ program that will mimic what we've seen in Rails.
+This "controller-like" script will allow us to perform CRUD in a MongoDB database called `mongoose-crud` over a collection called `people`, and display JSON data back in the console.
 The code for this program will be found in `app-people.js`, in the bin of this repository.
 The code for reading from the console has already been written for us so that we can focus _exclusively_ on the Mongoose piece of the puzzle.

 As you can see, the code in that section is incomplete.